AdityaGupta-png/Face-Recoginition-Attendence-System-/README.md

             h ---> Exit button --> redirect to the login page

 ############# HERE FACE RECOGINTION ATTEDENCE SYSTEM PAGE AND 8 BUTTTON ARE ADDED" ###############

+2 --> Making the student details page
+        Here We Make the Main frame and divide into 2 frames a --> left side frame
+            b --> Right side frame

+        1. Left side Frame --> Divide into more 3 frame a --> Student Deatails b --> Current course information c --> Class student information